 When my lung transplant doctor referred me to a nephrologist (kidney doctor) for the first time in January 2013, I didn’t think my chronic kidney disease (CKD) was very severe because my blood creatinine levels (measures kidney function) had only risen slightly and I felt pretty much the same.
 In fact, kidney damage usually doesn’t cause any noticeable symptoms until about 75% or more of kidney function is lost.

-As I was discussing my forthcoming nephrology appointment over the phone with my brother, Spencer, (a 3rd year medical student at Dartmouth at the time), he asked what my creatinine level was so he could determine my Glomerular Filtration Rate (GFR).
+As I was discussing my forthcoming nephrology appointment over the phone with my brother, (a 3rd year medical student at Dartmouth at the time), he asked what my creatinine level was so he could determine my Glomerular Filtration Rate (GFR).
 GFR is based on a scale of 1-100 and is the best measure of kidney function.
 A person with a GFR greater than 90 has normal kidney function and a person with a GFR of less than 15 is in Stage 5 of CKD or End Stage CKD/renal failure.
-Spencer calculated my GFR at 17.
+He calculated my GFR at 17.

-As Spencer told me I was close to end stage CKD and would need a kidney transplant soon, I was surprised, but calmly accepting.
+As He told me I was close to end stage CKD and would need a kidney transplant soon, I was surprised, but calmly accepting.
 My kidneys had been the focus of my doctor’s appointments year after year, and they were tired; and I was tired of always trying to prevent the inevitable.
 To be completely honest, I was somewhat relieved it was time to surrender and invest in a different action plan that hopefully would yield much more rewarding results.
-Spencer continued to question me regarding my various symptoms of end stage CKD, and with each answer I could hear the concern in his voice intensify.
+He continued to question me regarding my various symptoms of end stage CKD, and with each answer I could hear the concern in his voice intensify.
 He was sweetly more worried than I was!

 I was so grateful I was able to learn and accept the severity of my CKD by my own brother, in the comfort of my own home; otherwise, I would have had to weather the unexpected bombshell that I would need a transplant in less than a year and dialysis in the near future at my very first nephrology appointment (by myself).
 The tender mercy of finding out from my brother was a sweet reminder of how much my Father in Heaven is mindful of me.
 It was now time to trust him and press forward with faith.